Introduction

 Platform support highlights

-• iOS core runner commands: snapshot, diff snapshot, wait, click, fill, get, is, find, press, long-press, focus, type, scroll, scrollintoview, back, home, app-switcher, open (app), close, screenshot, apps, appstate, install, install-from-source, reinstall, trigger-app-event.
+• iOS core runner commands: snapshot, snapshot --diff, diff snapshot, wait, click, fill, get, is, find, press, long-press, focus, type, scroll, back, home, rotate, app-switcher, open (app), close, screenshot, apps, appstate, install, install-from-source, reinstall, trigger-app-event.

 • iOS appstate is session-scoped on the selected target device.